 There are 6 different classes of whitewater, ranging from Class 1 to Class 6.
 These classes (also referred to as grades internationally) are determined by the difficulty and river features.
 You may also see the use of roman numerals, such as Class 4 written as Class IV.

 While most people can raft Class 4 rapids for their first time, there are several requirements.
 The minimum age to raft Class 4 rivers, depending on the river and company, is 12-14 years old.
 Many Class 4s recommend that you are in good physical condition, on the adventurous side, and know how to swim.
+You can check out our Insider’s Guide to the American river, it is packed with great information that will help in the planning of your trip.
 Some other rivers require strong swimming ability for each participant.
 The best thing to do is call the company you will be rafting with and ask what the age limit is and if they have any requirements.

 Class 4 white water rapids are for adventurous beginners to advanced rafters